A new algebraic approach to genome rearrangement models: Background: the permutation approach

 Thus, for $\sigma\in\SN$, the $k$th genome path probability is

-where we have used the linearity of the characters to incorporate the symmetry element $\zee$ and decomposed the regular representation into irreducible representations, indexed by partitions $p\vdash N$.
-Here, $D_p$ is the multiplicity (and dimension) of the irreducible representation corresponding to $p$, which we shall denote by $\rho_p$, and $\chi_p$ is the character corresponding to this representation.
+where we have used the linearity of the characters to incorporate the symmetry element $\zee$. \bt{The final equality is gained by decomposing the regular representation of $\CC[\SN]$ into irreducible representations.
+Recall that the irreducible representations of $\CC[\SN]$ correspond to the integer partitions of $N$ \cite[Prop.
+1.10.1]{sagan}; here, we denote a partition of $N$ by $p\vdash N$ and index the representations and related objects accordingly.
+Specifically, for each partition $p\vdash N$, $\rho_p$ is the irreducible representation corresponding to $p$, $D_p$ is its multiplicity (and dimension), and $\chi_p$ is the character of this representation.}

 The above derivation of the permutation path probabilities follows that of \cite{jezandpet}; in that paper it was also noted that an alternative derivation is possible via the theory of the Fourier transform on $\SN$.
 That is, one may extend the probability distribution $w$ on $\cM$ to $w'$ on the whole of $\SN$, notice that the Fourier transform of $w'$ with respect to an irreducible representation $\rho_p$ is equal to $\rho_p(\ess)$ and that $w'$ convolved with itself $k$ times is exactly the function $\beta_k$ on $\SN$, and then apply the Fourier inversion formula to obtain (\ref{eq:beta-k}).